deucex6400/FroggieBot/README.md

 Remember to plug in your own DiscordServerId and DiscordToken.

 # Deploy
-You can either run the bot locally at home on your PC or deploy it as a continous web job on Azure.
+You can either run the bot locally at home on your PC,deploy it as a continous web job on Azure, or your preferred cloud hosting provider.

 # Notes
 FroggieBot will get rate limited by the Loopring API if many users use the /giveaway command at once.